elvanto/login-form/README.md

-login-form
+Elvanto Login Form
 ==========

-HTML code to allow you to add a login form to your website.
+HTML code to allow you to add an Elvanto login form to your website.
+Replace [CHURCH_URL] with your Elvanto sub domain.